 However, when it comes to the 100kg bench press, the kettlebell group had significantly worst results.

 You can use kettlebell swings as your recovery exercise, or even as a rehabilitation tool.

 So during the PT of a knee injury, those two muscles are usually part of a strengthening program (source).

-Here is another example.
-A 21-year old female athlete, a soccer player, was at high risk of injury after having her ACL reconstruction, was following a 6-week kettlebell swing protocol.
+- A 21-year-old female athlete, a soccer player, was at high risk of injury after having her ACL reconstruction and was following a 6-week kettlebell swing protocol.

 It’s pretty remarkable that by doing the kettlebell swings only, she could actually strengthen not just the muscles, but the ligaments too.

-So, in my opinion, if something is good enough for a high-level athlete, then it must be good for the regular people too.
+So, in my opinion, if something is good enough for a high-level athlete, then it must be good for regular people too.

-It is easy to get excited from seeing all that data and jump all-in to the training and forget that our body actually needs to heal itself.
+It is easy to get excited from seeing all that data and jump all into the training and forget that our body actually needs to heal itself.